jundalisay/spblist/content/en/research/hume/treatise/book-1/part-2/section-02.md

 Anything that can be infinitely divided contains an infinite number of parts.
 - Otherwise the division would be stopped short by the indivisible parts, which we should immediately arrive at.

-It follows that if any finite space is infinitely divisible, then a finite space has an infinite number of parts.
+It follows that if any finite space is infinitely divisible, then a finite space* has an infinite number of parts.
 - Conversely, if a finite space cannot have an infinite number of parts, then no finite space can be infinitely divisible.

 But this latter supposition is absurd.

+> Superphysics Note: This is an attack on Descartes who went against the indivisibility of atoms.
+The error in Hume is that he is imposing a finite or limited space.
+In Cartesian Physics, spacetime is limited or has an edge, but that edge is constantly growing because the 2nd Element (spacetime particles) are constantly being divided.

 I clear this up by thinking of the smallest idea that I can about space.

 This smallest idea is a real quality of space.
 I repeat this idea to create a compound idea of space that becomes bigger.

 If I did this infinitely, then the space would akso be infinite.

 Therefore:
-- an infinite number of parts is the same as the infinite space, and
+- an infinite number of parts is the same as the infinite space*, and
 - no finite space can have an infinite number of parts.

+> Superphysics Note: This is what Descartes' reasoning is based on.
+And so it agrees with Hume.

 Consequently, no finite space is infinitely divisible [Footnote 3].

 ## How to Clear Up Spacetime